Armand0d0/Luv/README.md

 # Luv
- A firefox laguage learnig extension that lets you click on words in video captions to translate them and keeps track of the words you learned.
+ A firefox laguage learnig extension inspired by [Lute](https://github.com/jzohrab/lute-v3).
+ Luv lets you click on words in video captions to translate and save them.